Kansas’ Pompeo could swing Senate race, but will he run?

 MANHATTAN, Kan.
-(AP) — Many attending U.S. Secretary of State Mike Pompeo’s college lecture Friday in his home state of Kansas will be listening for clues about whether he might run for the Senate next year, though it could be many months before anyone finds out.
+(AP) — U.S. Secretary of State Mike Pompeo didn’t address speculation that he might run for the Senate in Kansas during a Friday college lecture in his home state, though some who attended left convinced it’s still possible.

+Pompeo focused his speech at Kansas State University on arguing for protecting a narrower range of human rights around the world.
+Answering questions from the audience of about 900 after the speech, the closest he came to addressing the speculation that he’ll run for the seat held by Republican Sen. Pat Roberts, who isn’t seeking a fifth term, was to say, “I love the job that I have, trying to deliver security for the American people every day.”

-Three Democrats and four Republicans are already actively running for the seat held by Republican Sen. Pat Roberts, who isn’t seeking a fifth term, and several others are expected to join them.
-Weeks after Pompeo said a run is “off the table,” though, he is still creating a buzz and looming over the race, as only he has enough name recognition and support among Kansas conservatives to afford to wait until next June’s filing deadline to decide.
+Yet, weeks after Pompeo said a run is “off the table,” he is still creating a buzz and looming over the race, as only he has enough name recognition and support among Kansas conservatives to afford to wait until next June’s filing deadline to decide.

+Three Democrats and four Republicans are already actively running for Roberts’ seat, and several others are expected to join them.
 If he does run, Pompeo would enter the race as the favorite.

+“I wouldn’t count him out,” said Jane Deterding, a 57-year-old Wichita banker who said she has known Pompeo and his wife for two decades.
+She said she made the two-hour trip partly on the chance that he might say something definitive.

 “It’s the Pompeo decision, and then everything else trickles down,” said Joe Kildea, a vice president for the conservative interest group Club for Growth.

-Pompeo isn’t expected to directly address the speculation about his interest in running during his speech Friday at Kansas State University, but that hasn’t stopped others from suggesting he’s the person for the job.
-Senate Majority Leader Mitch McConnell identified Pompeo as his preferred candidate shortly after Roberts announced in January that he wasn’t seeking re-election.
+Senate Majority Leader Mitch McConnell identified Pompeo as his preferred candidate shortly after Roberts announced in January that he wasn’t seeking reelection.

 The GOP hasn’t lost a Senate race in Kansas since 1932, but many Republicans worry about a repeat of the governor’s race last year.
 Kris Kobach, a nationally known advocate of tough immigration policies, narrowly won a crowded primary, alienated moderates and lost to Democrat Laura Kelly.
 He launched his Senate campaign in July.